 1.2 A number of documents have been prepared by SMA to support the Application.
 The most recent versions of these documents were submitted for review by TFL and Hillingdon Council (HC) in January 2023.
-Further comments from the HC Highways Officer have been received (dated: 06/02/2023) and have requested clarifications on a number of points, revised information and improved safety measures for access.
-A copy of the Officer's comments are attached as Appendix B.
+Further comments from the HC Highways Officer were received (dated: 06/02/2023) and requests for clarification on a number of points, as well as revised information and improved safety measures for access were required.
+A copy of the Officer's comments are attached as Appendix B. An additional meeting was held on the 17th of April 2023 with the HC Highways officers and the resulting information from this meeting has been included in this report.
+A further telephone consultation on 26th April 2023. between Dave Wiseman of SMA and Allan Tilly of HBC Highways was held to clarify amendments to the trip generation and confirm other outstanding highway matters.